rcaspart/HAF-DAMe-2019/exercises_version_control.md

 --

-# Exercise 2
+# Your Mission

 * Implement the advancing of the board with time <!-- .element: class="fragment" -->
 	* <!-- .element: class="fragment" --> `advance` function in `gksolite.plain`
-* Follow the gitflow workflow for your development
+* <!-- .element: class="fragment" --> Follow the gitflow workflow for your development

 --